timmcginley/41936/Schedule/index.md

 * Present your models in the Foyer of 127
-* Feedback on your models from the cheif consultants
+* Feedback on your models from the chief consultants
+* Present best model and early integration awards
 * Submit the work required for [Part A](/41936/Assignments/A) on DTU Learn.

 ## Week 05 - Part B *